Joyanne Bracewell: Judicial career

-She was a Recorder of the Crown Court between 1975–83, and was a Circuit Judge on the Northern Circuit from 1983 to 1986, moving to the Western Circuit from 1986-90.
+She was a Recorder of the Crown Court between 1975 and 1983, and was a Circuit Judge on the Northern Circuit from 1983 to 1986, moving to the Western Circuit from 1986 to 1990.
 In 1990, she became the fifth woman to be appointed as High Court judge, after Elizabeth Lane, Rose Heilbron, Margaret Booth, and Elizabeth Butler-Sloss.
 As is customary, she was created Dame Commander of the Order of the British Empire (DBE).
-She was largely responsible for drafting, and oversaw the introduction of, the Children Act 1989, serving as Family Law Division Liaison Judge in the Royal Courts of Justice from 1990–97; she was also Chair of the Children Act Advisory Committee from 1993–97.
+She was largely responsible for drafting, and oversaw the introduction of, the Children Act 1989, serving as Family Law Division Liaison Judge in the Royal Courts of Justice from 1990 to 1997; she was also Chair of the Children Act Advisory Committee from 1993 to 1997.
 She worked on the Annual Report and the Handbook of Best Practice in Children Act Cases (1997).

 She was involved in many high-profile cases.
 In 2004, she was praised by Fathers4Justice as "one of the more enlightened members of the judiciary" after she gave a residence order to a father whose former wife repeatedly refused him access, in defiance of earlier court orders.
 In February 2006, she ruled that two children should live with their mother's former same-sex partner, after the mother took the children to live in a different county, in defiance of a shared residence order.
 Her order was upheld by the Court of Appeal but overturned by the House of Lords.
 Her proposals for early intervention were codified in the Children and Adoption Act 2006.

 She was awarded an honorary LLD by Manchester University in 1991, and was appointed Fellow, Royal Society of Arts in 1994.
 She was a consulting editor for Butterworth's Family Law Service from 1989 until her death, and editor in chief of The Family Court Practice from its first publication in 1993.